Revisiting “Amelia & Friends,” Oakland

 Next, I had to pick who I thought were the most significant, most interesting characters.
 This was subjective on my part, but it required that I do a lot of reading and spend a lot of time talking to museum curators and other scholars.
 I formed a temporary friendship with one of Amelia’s biographers, Carol Osbourne.
 I found and met a man who claimed to be her last “official” photographer, Albert Bresnick, an elderly charmer.
 He gave me a portrait of her, signed by him.
 He also said that he thought Earhart might have been pregnant on that last flight.
 But Earhart was only one of thirty that I eventually portrayed, including Charles and Anne Lindbergh and Wiley Post and a surprising number of female heroes.

-I set up the projector, arranged the transparent line drawings on the screen and turned out the lights.
-While the projector casts a lot of light, it’s eerie to be in such a cavernous dark space.
-Literally, at the moment that I started to draw, a news flash came over the radio announcing that a relic possibly belonging to Earhart had just been found.
+Literally, at the moment that I started to draw, this news flash announced that a relic possibly belonging to Earhart had just been found.
 I froze, shocked at the coincidence of the timing.
 I thought that perhaps there was a reason I had chosen this project and to this day, I still wonder.